heiswayi/heiswayi.nrird.com/_posts/2020/2020-12-28-creating-minimalist-messaging-service-in-angular.md

 ---
 layout: post
 title: Creating a minimalist Messaging Service in Angular
-description: Another method of communication to minimize the number of susbcriptions and make the service subscriptions are more cleaner.
+description: Another method of intercomponent communication to minimize the number of event subscriptions in Angular components.
 tags: [Angular, TypeScript, Best Practices, Programming]
 comments: true
 ---

-Messaging service is just another method of communications that we can use to minimize the number of subscriptions in our components.
-This method also can make our service subscriptions are more cleaner.
+Messaging Service is just another method of communications that is based on RxJS that we could use in our Angular project for intercomponent communication.
+Using the Message Bus data model as a payload, we can minimize the number of event subscriptions in our Angular components.
+Making the code looks more cleaner and easy to maintain.

 <hr class="break">